aronbrw/KogRob_Project/README.md

 ## Gazebo World - palya_final.sdf

 The map used in the simulation contains a white ground, and many movable flat black boxes.
-These boxes has no collision, therefore the robot does not collide with the boxes, only sees it as a black line.
+These boxes has no collision, therefore the robot does not collide with the boxes, only sees them as a black line.

 With moving manually the shorter boxes, we can create and remove breaks in the track while the robot is moving.